The Intervention Process

 If they are still unresponsive, or giving you the cold shoulder after the attempted intervention, you need to know that you haven’t failed them.
 You’re getting a reaction; they know how you feel, how their own inner circle feels, and everything is out in the open for discussion.
 They may fear the consequences, but it is paramount that they are followed through with to try and push a result, being rehabilitation or detox.

 Remember that the point of an intervention is not to gang up on, or let out your anger loose on, the addicted individual.
-You can discuss all of that in post-treatment family therapy sessions if you think it will at all be constructive to keeping them from reverting, or relapsing.
+You can discuss all of that in post-treatment family therapy sessions if you think it will at all be constructive to keeping them from reverting or relapsing.
 Whatever you may be feeling in these circumstances, remember who the intervention is about, and that you are trying to help them first and foremost.
 If you follow all of these steps above and look out for the helpful tricks along the way, you’re already on the way to properly planning a successful intervention.
+For more information on interventions or treatment in general, contact a treatment provider today.